Global Solar PV Demand Expected to Surge by 40% in 2023, Fueled by Favorable Economics and Policy Support

 Credit: Unsplash

-Global demand for solar (PV) installations is projected to experience a significant surge of up to 40% in 2023.
+Global demand for (PV) installations is projected to experience a significant surge of up to 40% in 2023.
 This growth is attributed to favorable economics within the solar sector, combined with the implementation of broad policies such as the (IRA) and REPowerEU schemes.

 According to Bloomberg Intelligence's ‘Global Solar Energy Midyear Outlook' report, solar PV will continue to be the fastest-growing sub-segment within the energy sector.
 This growth is primarily driven by solar PV's position as the most cost-effective method for electricity generation in many parts of the world.
 Bloomberg's report indicates that solar PV has achieved a levelized cost of electricity (LCOE) of approximately US$50 per megawatt-hour (MWh).